Workers with health issues

 Workers have the right to undergo a second health assessment if a health assessment report about a coal mine worker shows that the worker is unable to carry out the worker's tasks at the mine without creating an unacceptable level of risk.

-The employer must give the worker a reasonable opportunity to undergo a further health assessment from an approved supervising doctor registered with the Department of Natural Resources, Mines and Energy (DNRME) or relevant medical specialist chosen by the worker before the employer takes action to terminate or demote the worker.
+The employer must give the worker a reasonable opportunity to undergo a further health assessment from an approved supervising doctor registered with Resources Safety & Health Queensland (RSHQ) or relevant medical specialist chosen by the worker before the employer takes action to terminate or demote the worker.
 The worker must give the second health assessment to the employer.
 When the employer receives the second health assessment, they should forward it to their AMA, who will review it and report back to the employer and the worker.
 The worker is responsible for the costs of the second health assessment.

 The option of a second health assessment or examination does not apply to job seekers who have not yet been employed or to exit assessments.

 Sometimes an original and a second health assessment report disagree.
-If the differences between the 2 reports cannot be resolved, the worker or the employer can, within 28 days of being given a review report, refer the matter to the Chief Executive of DNRME.
+If the differences between the 2 reports cannot be resolved, the worker or the employer can, within 28 days of being given a review report, refer the matter to the Chief Executive Officer of RSHQ.